-- Select suitable machining operations for automobile components - Equip with good practical knowledge required in the core industry - Able to write CNC program for particular machining operations
+- Select suitable machining operations for automobile components. - Equip with good practical knowledge required in the core industry. - Write the CNC program for particular machining operations. - Compute the various operations in the CNC machine. - Interpret the different machining process using different techniques. - Apply and analyze the machining operations performed in the special purpose machines